 The techniques described in this section will enable you to quickly retrieve relevant information from the thousands of records in a database.

 When you search a database and do not get the results you expect, Ask Us for advice.
 Library staff are happy to help you find what you need.

 Should I search through Google or Library databases?

-There are few questions you should ask yourself before starting a search.
-What kind of information on google can be obtained and how different are the results found from library databases; what are the author qualifications; how current is the information and accurate.
-The answer to these questions is, the results found on Library Databases are peer reviewed and reliable.
+There are a few questions you should ask yourself before starting a search.
+What kind of information on Google can be obtained and how different are the results found from library databases; what are the author's qualifications; how current is the information and accurate.
+The answer to these questions is, the results found on Library Databases are peer-reviewed and reliable.

 Types of Databases: